koreader/koreader/doc/Hacking.md

 It will spawn up an emulator window with a grid and simple timer widget for demonstration.

-You can add your own `UIManager:show` show call at the end of `utils/wbuilder.lua` to test your new widget.
+You can add more `UIManager:show` call at the end of `utils/wbuilder.lua` to test your new widgets.